surma/surma.dev/content/things/rust-to-webassembly.md

 }
 ```

 Okay, maybe not so innocuous after all.
-You might already know where I'm going with this.
+You might already know where I’m going with this.

 ### Panicking

 A quick look at `twiggy` shows that the main contributors to the Wasm module size are functions related to string formatting, panicking and memory allocations.
 And that makes sense!
 The parameter `n` is unsanitized and used to index an array.
 Rust has no choice but to inject bounds checks.
 If a bounds check fails, Rust panics, which requires creating a nicely formatted error message and stack trace.

 One way to handle this is to do the bounds checking ourselves.
-Rust's compiler is really good at only injecting checks when needed.
+Rust’s compiler is really good at only injecting checks when needed.

 |||codediff|rust
   fn nth_prime(n: usize) -> i32 {